Purathur

-Purathur is a beautiful sandy coastal village and a Grama Panchayat in Tirur Taluk, Malappuram district in the state of Kerala, India.
+Purathur is a sandy coastal village and a Grama Panchayat in Tirur Taluk, Malappuram district in the state of Kerala, India.
 Bharathappuzha river and Tirur River merges together in Purathur and join with the Arabian Sea at Padinjarekara Azhimukham, which is also the southernmost tip of Purathur Gram panchayat.
 Opposite to Padinjarekara Azhimukham is Ponnani port.
 The village is located at the southernmost tip of Tirur Taluk and is bordered by historically important Ponnani port in Ponnani Municipality of Ponnani taluk to south (Opposite to Padinjarekara Azhimukham).

 Geography

 Purathur Grama Panchayat is bounded by waterbodies.
 It is bounded by Arabian Sea to west, and Bharathappuzha River to southeast and south.
 On north, it is bounded by Mangalam Grama panchayat, and on the east by Triprangode Grama panchayat.
 The Tirur River, which passes through middle of village, separates the village into two parts - a coastal area and an inland area.
 Mangroves are widely seen in the coastal area.
 Migratory Birds also arrive here.
 A bird sanctuary at Purathur was proposed in 2010.